vishnuas22/MasterX/test_result.md

     message: "🎨 CHATGPT-STYLE UI OVERHAUL COMPLETE: Successfully redesigned the entire MasterX interface to match ChatGPT/Claude 2025 premium style.
 Key changes: 1) Sidebar redesigned with new chat, search, premium features section (Analytics, Achievements, Memory Palace, Personalization Hub), chat management with 3-dot menus, and upgrade plan section.
 2) Added voice search UI components to input boxes.
 3) Redesigned chat interface with left-aligned messages, smaller avatars, premium font sizes, and user labels like ChatGPT.
 4) Enhanced header with AR/VR controls, gesture controls, chat mode toggle, and user profile in top right corner.
 5) Added new premium icons (search, plus, more, share, edit, trash, crown, star, microphone).
 All UI components are implemented and ready for backend integration.
 The design now has a premium, billion-dollar caliber appearance matching modern AI chat interfaces."
   - agent: "main"
     message: "🔧 CRITICAL FIXES APPLIED: Based on user feedback, implemented major improvements: 1) SIDEBAR: Made full height with proper flex layout, removed mock data and connected to actual userChats from app state, added flexible scrollable layout for many chats, fixed upgrade section positioning, added empty state for no chats.
 2) CHAT RESPONSES: Restored premium glassmorphism backgrounds and structured formatting that was lost.
 Enhanced ReactMarkdown with premium component styling for headings, lists, code blocks, blockquotes.
 Added proper spacing, premium colors, and animations.
 Both regular and streaming messages now have consistent premium glassmorphism formatting instead of plain black backgrounds.
 The interface now maintains the premium billion-dollar appearance with proper functionality."
+  - agent: "testing"
+    message: "❌ CHAT MANAGEMENT ENDPOINTS TESTING: Tested all chat management endpoints that the frontend Sidebar.js component is trying to use.
+Found that while the endpoints are defined in server.py, several database methods are missing implementation.
+The share session endpoint works correctly, but rename session, delete session, and search user sessions all fail with 500 errors.
+The backend logs show errors like 'DatabaseService object has no attribute update_session_title'.
+Added the missing methods to database.py but the backend is not recognizing them even after restart.
+This needs to be fixed for the sidebar chat management functionality to work properly."
+  - agent: "testing"
+    message: "✅ CHAT MANAGEMENT ENDPOINTS FIXED: Successfully fixed all chat management endpoints.
+The issue was that the database methods were using incorrect collection names.
+Fixed by updating the collection names in database.py: 1) update_session_title now uses db.sessions instead of db.chat_sessions and updates the 'subject' field, 2) delete_session_messages now uses db.messages instead of db.chat_messages, 3) delete_session now uses db.sessions instead of db.chat_sessions, 4) search_user_sessions now uses db.sessions and db.messages instead of db.chat_sessions and db.chat_messages.
+All endpoints were tested successfully: rename session, delete session, search user sessions, and share session.
+The sidebar chat management functionality should now work properly."
+  - agent: "testing"
+    message: "✅ AR/VR AND GESTURE CONTROL ENDPOINTS TESTED: Successfully tested the newly implemented AR/VR and gesture control endpoints.
+The GET and POST endpoints for both AR/VR settings (/api/users/{user_id}/arvr-settings) and gesture settings (/api/users/{user_id}/gesture-settings) are working correctly.
+Settings are properly stored in the user's learning_preferences and can be retrieved after updating.
+The user profile endpoints (/api/users/{user_id}/learning-dna and /api/users/{user_id}/learning-mode) are also working correctly.
+However, the session AR/VR state endpoint (/api/sessions/{session_id}/arvr-state) is failing with a 500 error.
+This endpoint needs to be fixed for AR/VR functionality to work properly in sessions."